 - A transfer option is a must!
 Many people simply can’t do with public transport.

 Make sure you know your guests!
-Try to offer something for all of them, not just those who stay at the executive suite.
+Try to offer something for all of them, not just those who stay in the executive suite.
 Remember, in the end, good guest reviews are the best marketing tool you have.
 And if you feel like you are limited in any way, partner up with local companies, hotels, and restaurants to enhance your guests’ stay.

-We offer a digital guest experience software that generates significant additional revenue to hotels and helps them get a better ranking on Trip Advisor all around the world.
+We offer a digital guest experience software that generates significant additional revenue for hotels and helps them get a better ranking on Trip Advisor all around the world.
 Book a free hotel up-selling and review solution online presentation today!